ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Nonce Claim (nonce) {#nonce}

-All EATs MUST have a nonce to prevent replay attacks.
+All EATs MUST provide for freshness, i.e., replay protection.
+See the extensive discussion describing several options for providing freshness in Appendix A of RATS Architecture {{RATS.Architecture}}.
+The nonce claim described here is one commonly used option.

 This claim is either a single byte or text string or an array of byte or text strings.
 The array is to accommodate multistage EAT verification and consumption.
-See the extensive discussion on attestation freshness in Appendix A of RATS Architecture {{RATS.Architecture}}.

 A claim named "nonce" is previously defined and registered with IANA for JWT, but MUST not be used in an EAT.
 It does not support multiple nonces.